In order to finish your basement, you will need to frame corners, doors, and ceilings. These tips will help you with the job.

 Frame extra space above the door, about 1.5-inches more than the height of the door.
 Since standard doors are 6-feet, 9-inches tall, your framed height should be 6-feet, 10.5-inches from where your finished floor will be.
 Use straight studs to frame the doors.
 Adding some extra side bracing will help stabilize the door.

 If you are planning to install a drywall ceiling, you must provide structure to attach the drywall.
-The easiest way to do so is to run 2x4-inch boards perpendicular to the floor joists on 16-inch centers.
+The easiest way to do so is to run 1x3-inch strapping or 3/4-inc boards perpendicular to the ceiling joists on 12-inch centers.
+These can be either nailed or screwed into the joists, although screws will provide much more reliability than the former.
 Doing so provides a solid foundation to hold the drywall as well as lots of room for running wires or plumbing pipes above the ceiling.

-The obvious downside is that you will be losing 2 inches of ceiling space.
-If you are going to install a suspended ceiling, you don't need to worry about framing the ceiling.
+If you are going to install a suspended ceiling, you lose more headroom but you will not have to worry about framing the ceiling.